 - the marvelous design and function of the female body and reproductive system/menstrual cycles

-- options for NFP tracking- a unique approach to women's healthcare, no matter the stage in life
+- brief introduction to tracking cycles—a unique approach to women’s healthcare, no matter the stage in life

 - aligned with Catholic teaching and values

-- presented by a physician, registered nurse or certified fertility care professional
+- presented by a physician, registered nurse, or FertilityCare professional

 - projector and screen required

-- offered free of charge by the Archdiocese of St. Louis Office of Natural Family Planning
+- offered by the Archdiocese of St. Louis Office of NFP

 “The presentation was excellent.
 The girls were very receptive and seemed engaged.
 The content was great and was presented in a very approachable way.
 [The presenter did] a fantastic job breaking things down in a way that makes sense to high schoolers.
 I loved the way she has memes thrown in there and it was excellent to show teens what hormone contraceptives do and how they can be an abortifacient.
 It was very factual and informational at times but never so far over their heads that they couldn't get it.
 It was presented in an excellent way!
 Thank you so much for making a presentation that was approachable for teens.
 It was awesome!
 I have recommended it to others.
 It really has already helped our teens!
 I am so grateful!” - Beth Throm, St. Joseph Catholic Church, Imperial, MO